Operation School Bell®

 Assistance League Scholarships

-Assistance League of Austin members and Community Volunteers mentor students to help provide success in their chosen fields in courses at Austin Community College (ACC).
-Tuition, fees and books are paid for selected scholars.
-Austin Community College Foundation selects scholarship recipients on the basis of need and desire to learn.
-They are required to maintain at least six credit hours per semester and a minimum GPA of 2.5.
+Assistance League of Austin members and Community Volunteers advocate for and mentor Austin Community College students to help them excel in their chosen fields.
+Assistance League of Austin is proud to cover the costs for tuition, fees and books for scholars selected by the Austin Community College Foundation on the basis of need and desire to learn.
+Students are required to maintain a minimum of six credit hours per semester and a GPA of 2.5.
 Preference is given to Austin area students who have a strong desire to become productive members of this community and who do not have college experience in their family background.

 Contact: Anna Stewart, Scholarships Chair, firstname.lastname@example.org